Chemist05/Breast-Cancer-Detector/README.md

 Hackathon project

 ## Inspiration
 In my biology lessons, I learned about the causes of cancer and I also learned that the highest cause of death in women is breast cancer.
-One of the reasons is late diagnosis and misdiagnosis.
+One of the reasons are late diagnosis and misdiagnosis.
 So I thought of creating a web app that detects breast cancer early with the help of object detection.

 ## What it does
 Detects breast cancer from x-ray images with instance segmantation.